(THIS INFO IS FOR THE 2023 EVENT. INFO FOR 2024 WILL BE POSTED IN FEB.)

 Mandolin

-A basic knowledge of the fingerboard including chords and double-stops will be helpful in this intermediate class.
-We’ll build breaks to common bluegrass songs and instrumentals, finding the melody in different places on the fingerboard, position shifting, double-stops, improving your slides, hammer-ons and pull-offs.
-We will map out the breaks so they will be easily transferable to your other favorite bluegrass songs.
+A basic knowledge of some common jam tunes is helpful but not necessary for this intermediate class.
+We will learn basic melodies to some of your favorite bluegrass jam tunes as well as ways to make our solos more interesting and fun!!
+We’ll work on finding the melody in different places on the fingerboard, position shifting, double-stops, improving your slides, hammer-ons and pull-offs.
 We’ll also cover playing rhythm with a band as well as your role in other ensembles, adding rhythmic variation, and groove.
 We’ll cover how important it is to listen to music around you to find groove and play tastefully.
 We’ll learn classic licks to make your bluegrass playing sound more authentic.
 Your questions are always appreciated.
 There will be some handouts but a lot of ear practice as well.
 It’s gonna be fun!!

 ADVANCED BLUEGRASS MANDOLIN (Alan Bibey)